EECS150/fpga_labs_fa21/lab6/spec/spec.md

 If you're playing a note and you get another key press packet, you should throw it away.
 If you're playing a note and get a key release packet for a different `character`, you should throw it away.
+*Note*: these scenarios aren't exercised by the `piano` script, but your hardware should still function if they happen.

 You don't have to drive any characters into the UART TX in this part.
 Drive an LED indicating when a note is being played.